 Third clue: the message urges the recipient to claim his or her “prize” quickly.
 The DTI said promos usually give the winner 60 days to claim the prize.

-To report a text scam, call DTI Direct Hotline at 751-3330.
-You can also file a complaint on their webste.
+To report a text scam, call DTI Direct Hotline at 751-3330 or file a complaint at their webste.

-Department of Trade and Industry (DTI) is the executive department of the Philippine Government tasked to expand Philippine trade and industry as the means to generate jobs and raise incomes for Filipinos.
+Department of Trade and Industry (DTI) is the executive department of the Philippine Government tasked to expand Philippine trade and industry as the means to generate jobs and raise income for Filipinos.

 - iPhone iOS Bug Open to SMS Spoofing

 - TigerBot – SMS Controlled Android Malware

 - Different types of texters in the Philippines

 - TACS Alarm – GSM Controlled Anti-Carjacking Device

 - House approves five-centavo tax on text